(Updated October 1, 2020)

 If I have a ticket for a game that’s been postponed, do I get a refund?

-Are clubs going to close because of this?
+Are clubs going to fold because of this?

-Since most lower-league clubs depending massively on ticket sales for revenue, I think so.
-This is like a tsunami hitting the world of soccer, and some things are just no going to survive.
-Many clubs have already laid people off, and some are asking players to take a pay cut.
+Yes, and some already have, since most lower-league clubs depend massively on ticket sales for revenue.
+Here’s more on that.
+This is like a tsunami hitting the world of soccer, and some things are just not going to survive.
+Many clubs had to lay people off, and some asked players to take a pay cut.

-Here is a good video on the economic impact on English clubs:
+Here is a good video on the economic impact on English clubs, from back in March.